exsitu-projects/ilatex/TECHNICAL-GUIDE.md

 1. The code of the webview must be compiled (from TypeScript to JavaScript);
 2. The resulting JavaScript, along with static JavaScript libraries and CSS files, must be inlined into a single HTML file;
 3. The code of the core must be compiled (from TypeScript to JavaScript);
-4. The code must be bundled into an `ilatex.vsce` file using the `vsce` utility.
+4. All the files used by the extension must be bundled into an `ilatex.vsce` file using the [`vsce`](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#vsce) utility.

 The scripts defined in `package.json` can be used to perform these steps.
 Steps 1 to 3 can be performed by running the `build` command, and step 4 can be performed by running the `package` command (e.g., `yarn run build && yarn run package`).